Preston Forest Stewardship Coached Planning – 2023

 • What kind of soil do you have and how does that affect what grows?

-As part of this class we will “coach” you in the writing of your own simple forestry plan that may help qualifying landowners enroll in reduced property tax or conservation cost-share grant programs.
+As part of this class we will “coach” you in the writing of your own simple forestry plan that may help otherwise qualifying landowners enroll in conservation cost-share grant programs or current use property tax reductions.

 When and Where